 One interesting thing in this country was that the gas pumps were few and far between, so all along the roads were "filling stations" with clear glass and plastic bottles of gasoline and gas mixed with oil for the motorcycles.

+The gas is sold in clear bottles so the purchaser can see the purity of the gas.
 We also visited an archeological park which had some underground hideouts which had been used by the residents to hide out from warring Nigerians in the 1700s.
 Now they let Nigerians, and Nigerian expats, visit them -- as long as you aren't wearing red cloth.
 They never made it really clear WHY you couldn't wear red cloth into them.
 But you couldn't, and so one man in our group went shirtless into the hole.
 And one big underground room they had made into an art installation with these hanging bottles decorated by artists.
 Kind of random, but pretty.

 One really fun thing we did was take a train trip on a small private train.